 All our courses are conducted by distance learning and the costs range from US dollars 2,610 (including books) to the PhD at USD 8,680.
 Exemptions are given on a one-or-one basis related to previous examination success.

 In each subject, we test by means of a mini-thesis of a minimum of 5,000 words for first degrees and 10,000 words for master degrees.
 These theses are intended to ensure that the student has understood the core text and can apply the knowledge gained on a practical basis.

 Great emphasis is placed on the quality of English and presentation and only work which has cleared a grammar checker set for style and grammar is accepted.
 The skills that students learn are much more valuable than can be learned in a typical classroom rote-learning environment.

 As well as our internet-based distance-learning courses, we have traditional learning centres in Cameroon, Gambia, Ghana, Kenya and Swaziland.
 In Nigeria, we have many centres.

 At our 2013 Convocation in London, we had an attendance of around 50.
-Next year the Convocation will be held in the Town Hall, Kensington on a Saturday in October.
+Next year the Convocation will be held in the Town Hall, Kensington on a Saturday, 4 October.
 Visa invitations will be sent out in June 2014.